 A study by Dr. Frank Hu at Harvard showed eating meat in high amounts can shorten your lifespan3.
 He studied 37,000 men and 83,000 women over four years.
 Before his study, all participants were free from heart disease or cancer.
 By the end of the study, 5,900 died from heart disease, while 9,500 died from cancer.

-Given the environmental impacts of the world’s meat consumption, minimizing meat in our diets is best.
+Given the environmental impacts of global meat consumption, meat reduction in our diets is best.
 Reducing meat consumption means there won’t be a need to produce meat in enormous quantities.

 We can do this by switching to plant-based foods.
-The impact of meat production would reduce if a large portion of the population cut down meat in their diets significantly, became vegetarians, and/or maintained a plant-based diet.
+The impact of meat production would be reduced if a large portion of the population cut down meat in their diets significantly, became vegetarians, and/or maintained a plant-based diet.

-Besides a reduced meat diet in our overall food consumption, animal farms can rear livestock with more sustainable methods14.
+Besides a reduced meat diet in our overall food consumption, animal farms can rear livestock with more sustainable methods13.
 Some of these methods are:

 Cultured meat, called vitro meat, is produced in vitro cell culture.
 Scientists have undertaken the task of creating meat with technology to counter the unsustainable methods of producing meat4.
 They isolated skeletal muscle-derived animal cells from slaughtered animals through a muscle biopsy.

 Mark Post was the first to produce cultured meat in 2013 at the Maastricht University in the Netherlands.
 Later, many laboratories and companies started exploring the possibilities of engineered meat.
-A US-based company, and increasing numbers of emerging innovators, produce vitro meat in various forms like meatballs, beef fajita, chicken, and duck.
+A US-based company and increasing numbers of emerging innovators produce vitro meat in various forms like meatballs, beef fajita, chicken, and duck.
+As this and other innovations gather pace, they may help ensure our global food security as per capita meat consumption prospectively declines in response to climate change.

 Our eating habits are more important now than ever.
 As you read earlier, producing meat commercially harms society much more than it provides good.
 To eat meat and dairy products, we need to be extra careful.
 Eating improperly processed meat puts us at risk of contracting viral infections.
 Also, overeating red meat puts us at risk of getting heart disease or type 2 diabetes.